McCarthy gives Carlson access to 1/6 footage, raising alarms

 Over the nearly two-year probe, the panel, which was disbanded once Republicans took control of the House, created a secure room in their Capitol Hill offices for staff to comb through the more than 14,000 hours of footage.
 The process took months, according to a person familiar with the investigation who requested anonymity to discuss the private machinations.

-“Throughout our entire review on the committee, we worked with U.S. Capitol Police, one, to get the footage and review it through secure channels, and then we also worked with them again before we released anything," said Marcus Childress, who was the panel's investigative counsel and now is in private practice.
-“The purpose of that was to make sure that we weren’t releasing any sensitive surveillance footage."

-Anxiety over security is running high after Capitol Police reported an uptick in threats to member safety over the last several years, its highest on Jan.
-6, 2021.
+Anxiety over security is high after Capitol Police reported an uptick in threats to member safety over the last several years.
 The number of possible threats against members of Congress rose from about 4,000 in 2017 to more than 9,600 in 2021, then declined last year to 7,501.

-Key Republicans welcomed McCarthy's decision as part of his commitment to create a more transparent House and engage in oversight, as Republicans launch a far-reaching series of investigations and probes touching many aspects of government.
+Key Republicans welcomed McCarthy's decision as part of his commitment to create a more transparent House and engage in oversight.

 "I support Speaker McCarthy's decision," said Rep. Bryan Steil, R-Wis., the chairman of the House Administration Committee.